Nausicaä (Nausicaä of the Valley of the Wind): Development

 The transition from Yara to Nausicaä came when Miyazaki began to develop his own character, after the project to adapt Corben's comic fell through.
 The character went through a few intermediate phases in which the name was retained.
 Miyazaki had taken a liking to the name "Nausicaä" and he used it to rename his main character.

 The name comes from the Phaeacian princess Nausicaa of the Odyssey, who assisted Odysseus.
 The Nausicaa of the Odyssey was "renowned for her love of nature and music, her fervid imagination and disregard for material possessions".

 Miyazaki has written that he identified particularly with Bernard Evslin's description of the character in Gods, Demigods and Demons, translated into Japanese by Minoru Kobayashi.
 (Note: Mentioned as Minoru Kobayashi (小林稔, Kobayashi Minoru) in the Japanese Webcat Plus database and in Hayao Miyazaki's Watercolor Impressions.
 In the Japanese edition on page 150 and in the English edition on page 149.
 On page 150 in the French translation of Watercolor Impressions book, and on some Nausicaä related websites, the translator's name is given as Yataka Kobayashi.)
-Miyazaki expressed disappointment about not finding the same splendor in the character he had found in Evlin's book when he read Homer's original poem.
+Miyazaki expressed disappointment about not finding the same splendor in the character he had found in Evslin's book when he read Homer's original poem.
 (Note: Hayao Miyazaki's essay On Nausicaä, (ナウシカのこと, Naushika no koto) first published in Japanese in Animage Special 1, Endpaper.
 Reprinted, in English translation, in Perfect Collection Volume 1.
 See also McCarthy (1999), page 74.)